 JOURNAL VOLUME 7, 2014

 The analysis of the NEHHAS collection of Borderware is complete and the 126 page report entitled 'SHERDS' was published in April 2014.
-Printed copies are available for £20 plus £1.50 p&p with PDF copies at £6 (PDF free to members).
+Printed copies were produced but it was also available as a PDF.

 JOURNAL VOLUME 8, 2018